What Do U.S. Regulations Say About Auto Trading?

 To stay legally compliant while using auto trading, follow these practical tips:

-• Choose regulated brokers like Interactive Brokers, Tradier, or AutoShares
+- Choose regulated brokers such as Interactive Brokers, Tradier, or AutoShares.

-• Start with one contract to test performance
+- To minimize risk, start with just one contract to test performance.

 For an actionable tutorial, check out our guide on how to set up your first auto trading system.